charusat09/charusat09.github.io/_posts/2016-11-14-synchrounous-sidekiq.markdown

 ---
 #### Background:
 <br/>
 I was working on project where I had to update user account on third party server.
 This process was taking long time(i.e. 3-5 secs).
 Hence we decided to pass this service on Sidekiq worker and proceed ahead in request flow.
 Meantime UI had loader that informed user to wait for some time.
-As soon as we got response fron third party server, we have to inform UI.
+As soon as we got response from third party server, we have to inform UI.
 I tried server solutions and then I came to use of Redis and Synchronous Sidekiq Worker to rescue me.

 #### Solution:
 <br/>